-The White Throated Sparrow is a medium sized sparrow with rust-brown striped upper parts, conspicuous white throat, and plain gray underparts.
-Head has black and white striped crown and yellow spots between eyes and bill.
+The White-Throated Sparrow is a medium-sized sparrow with rust-brown striped upperparts, conspicuous white throat, and plain gray underparts.
+The head has a black and white striped crown and yellow spots between the eyes and bill.
 Short flights, alternates rapid wing beats with wings pulled to sides.

-The white throated sparrow breeds from Mackenzie, central Quebec, and Newfoundland south to North Dakota, Wisconsin, and Pennsylvania.
-Spends winters in much of eastern U.S. and in small numbers in southwestern states.
-Nests in brushy or semi open mixed woods, winters on wood lots, scrub lands, gardens, and backyards.
+The white-throated sparrow breeds from Mackenzie, central Quebec, and Newfoundland south to North Dakota, Wisconsin, and Pennsylvania.
+Spends winters in much of the eastern U.S. and in small numbers in southwestern states.
+Nests in brushy or semi-open mixed woods, winters on wood lots, scrublands, gardens, and backyards.
 Frequently visits bird feeders.
-White throated Sparrows prefer to breed in coniferous and mixed woodlands, especially those with openings and thick undergrowth.
+White-throated Sparrows prefer to breed in coniferous and mixed woodlands, especially those with openings and thick undergrowth.
 Second growth after logging or fire is their favorite type of breeding habitat.

-Although not a very common visitor to BC Coastal Region, I had one at one of my feeders for over 2 weeks this fall.
+Although not a very common visitor to the Pacific Northwest Coastal Region, I had one at one of my feeders for over 2 weeks this fall.

 The male sings to defend a territory and attract potential mates.
 Early spring nests are often in a small shrub bush or on a bracken fern copus, and late spring nests are generally on the ground beneath a bush, often a blueberry bush.
-The female builds the nest which is cup shaped and constructed out of grasses, rootlets, sticks and lined with fine grass, feathers and animal hair.
+The female builds the nest which is cup-shaped and constructed out of grasses, rootlets, sticks, and lined with fine grass, feathers, and animal hair.
 The female incubates up to 5 eggs for about 14 days.
 Both parents then feed the young, which leave the nest by 9 days after hatching.
 The adults continue to feed and tend the young for at least two more weeks.
-Four to five days after the young fledge, they can make short flights, and within a week they are strong flyers.
+Four to five days after the young fledge, they can make short flights, and within a week they are strong fliers.